my practice (and how i got there)

 My musical studies have been varied and haven’t always been limited to just conservatory education.
 In fact, I started with a Liberal Arts degree (University College Roosevelt, Middelburg) where I took courses in musicology and educational sciences, but also some computer sciences and art history (and for some reason, economics.
 We don’t talk about economics.)

 A little more back in time?
-I was born in Oost-Souburg, Zeeland, the Netherlands.
+I was born in 1997 in Oost-Souburg, Zeeland, the Netherlands.
 When I was seven years old I started with recorder lessons, and after two years of happy squeaks I decided to switch to the saxophone.
-That is, my mum picked saxophone for me because I literally could not distinguish a trumpet from a french horn.
-Either way, it was a good choice 🙂
+I say ‘decided’, but my mum picked saxophone for me because I literally could not distinguish a trumpet from a french horn.
+Luckily, it was a good choice 🙂

 I took lessons at the local music school and happily continued making a lot of noise on the saxophone.
-I met Andreas van Zoelen, with whom I subsequently studied during my years at university, and with whom I later also did my Bachelor of Music.
-I finished with a recital with music of only female composers, including personal reworks of hymns of Hildegard von Bingen with sax and electronics.
+As a teenager I met Andreas van Zoelen, with whom I subsequently studied during my years at university, and with whom I later also did my Bachelor of Music.
+Currently I am broadening my musical perspectives with a Master of Music.

 Prelude – Max Bruch.
 Contact for score and parts.
 Originally for 2 piano’s, also available for symphony orchestra.